-Uncle seems like an eccentric weirdo who's too old to fight effectively, but when he wears the Dog Talisman, an artifact that gives its user the strength of youth, he shows off his martial arts skills by pulverizing a specially hired assassin who beat Jackie to within an inch of his life.
+Uncle seems like an eccentric weirdo who's too old to fight effectively, but when he wears the Dog Talisman, an artifact that makes the user immortal of sorts as well as restoring their youthful energy (while still remaining the same age), he shows off his martial arts skills by pulverizing a specially hired assassin who beat Jackie to within an inch of his life.

 Jackie himself would prefer to live quietly and spends most of every episode running away.
 Then you threaten his family (or the world) and he starts handing you your ass.
 Bad day.
 Bad day.
 Bad day.